firebird631/siis/README.md

     * [x] Android application (signal, trade, account) with an external project
     * [ ] XMPP (planned)
 * 4 initials strategies serves as examples :
-    * BitcoinAlpha for serious coins
+    * BitcoinAlpha for big caps coins
-    * CryptoAlpha for alt coins
+    * CryptoAlpha for alt-coins
-    * ForexAlpha for forex pairs
+    * ForexAlpha for FOREX pairs
     * CrystalBall signal (no trading)
     * Ability to implements your own strategies or to pay for a development
+    * Please, consider developing or contact me for a serious working strategy
 * WebHook on TradingView strategies (not maintained)
   * Uses TamperMonkey with Javascript
   * Watch the strategy trade last